TestMasters LSAT Course offerings in Berryville, Arkansas

 - Fifteen full-length LSAT Prep Tests with comprehensive score reports available for each

 If students need to make up individual LSAT classes, it is easy to do so by logging into the Online Resource Center and printing an audit pass.
 If students wish to permanently relocate to a new LSAT class location where space is available, they may do so without an additional charge.
-To switch from the Berryville location to a new location, students should contact the TestMasters offices right away so we can reserve a spot in the new LSAT class location.
+To switch from Berryville to a new location, students should contact the TestMasters offices right away so we can reserve a spot in the new LSAT class location.

 How can I register for an upcoming Berryville LSAT Course?